 Tauck promises to “manage the unexpected—big and small,” with its Global Response Team, a comprehensive support system that takes care of all details, including such exigencies as accidents and quarantines.
 The company has a frequent traveler savings program and offers some savings for solo travelers on selected journeys.

-Quick Facts about Guided Tours with Tauck Tours
+Quick Facts about Senior Travel Tours with Tauck Tours

-- Average group size: 35-44 for land trips; 24 for small group journeys; river boat and small ship group sizes depend on size of ship but shore excursions are in smaller groups
+- Average group size: 35 to 44 people for land trips; 24 for small group journeys; river boat and small ship group sizes depend on size of ship but shore excursions are in smaller groups.

 - What’s not included: Tips for Tour Director (and bus driver, where applicable), some meals (usually lunch).

-- Primary audience: “People of all ages,” but it caters mostly to seniors
+- Primary audience: “People of all ages,” but the company caters to seniors.

-- How to Book: Directly through Tauck; via Travelstride, a tour specialist OTA (online travel agent) that offers hundreds of Tauck trips; or through a travel agent such as AAA.
+- How to book: Directly through Tauck; via Travelstride, a tour specialist OTA that offers hundreds of Tauck trips; or through a travel agent such as AAA.

-Both land and small-ship tours are available.
+Both land and small-ship tours for seniors are available.
 Most trips last two weeks or more, with optional pre- and post-trip extensions, appealing to retirees and working people who have saved vacation time as well as travel funds.
-Physical requirements of each tour are described in detail, with an activity level rating system of one (easy) to five (strenuous).
-Each itinerary outlines the included meals and local tours; optional tours require an additional fee, but the itineraries also recommend many free or inexpensive options for travelers’ free time.
+The physical requirements of each tour are described in detail, with an activity level rating system of one (easy) to five (strenuous).
+Each itinerary outlines the included meals and local tours; optional tours require an additional fee, but the itineraries also recommend many free or inexpensive options for your free time.

-OAT has made itself a leader in solo travel: more than a quarter of its clients are solo travelers, and of those, 85% are women.
+OAT has made itself a leader in solo travel: More than a quarter of its senior citizen clients are solo travelers, and of those, 85% are women.
 Roughly 92% of its single spaces are free of any singles surcharge, others are heavily discounted, and the company also offers a roommate matching program.
 In 2019, OAT began offering some women-only departures.

-While not a cut-rate tour company, OAT prides itself on providing travel at low per diems—giving clients more for their travel dollar.
+While not a cut-rate tour company, OAT works hard to provide senior tours at low per diems—giving you more for your travel dollar.
 The Travel Channel recognized it as a top provider for budget-conscious travelers, and the Grand Circle Foundation received a Global Vision award for leadership in tourism and philanthropy.

-Quick Facts about Guided Tours with Overseas Adventure Travel (OAT)
+Quick Facts about Over-50 Tours with Overseas Adventure Travel (OAT)

-- Average group size: Small-group land tours range between eight and 16 (average 13); 25 on small-ship adventures have no more than 25 participants.
+- Average group size: Small-group land tours have no more than 16 travelers; small-ship adventures have no more than 25 participants.

-- What’s included: All accommodations (comfortable), most meals, daily cultural activities, some tips, airport transfers
+- What’s included: All accommodations (comfortable hotels), most meals, daily cultural activities, some tips, and airport transfers.

 - Destinations: 76 countries on six continents; no tours in North America